shobhitmendiratta/Robocart_WarehouseNavigator/README.txt

 # Robocart: Warehouse Navigator

 This application uses text-based input to navigate the menus.
 When choosing an option, please type the number of the desired option.
+Keep the local data files in the same folder as the .py file

 ## Collect a product
 To collect product, enter #1.
 Then enter the product ID, the program will display the map and directions to collect the product